 The festival features one of the largest craft shows in the south.
 Over 100 craftsmen from all over the south meet with local artists to share ideas, showcase their unique works and sell their art.
 You'll find great things like handmade cypress furniture, "Mississippi Mud Paintings," wood carvings, plants, candles, and even garfish jewelry (Cajuns don't like to waste anything!).

-Crafters interested in obtaining registration information, please call (985) 385-0703 or download the application form and regulations.
+Crafters interested in obtaining registration information, please call (985) 385-0703 or download the materials below.

 The Children's Village is open Sat.-Mon. of the festival weekend!
 Each child who visits leaves with a prize, and we never charge anyone that enters!
 The Village is a magical, hands-on adventure land that houses numerous activities for children to experience.